-Welcome To Headstart School
+Welcome to Headstart School

 Headstart School was established in 1999.
-It has a proven track record of success with learners on the Autistic Spectrum including those with complex needs.
+It has a proven track record of huge success with learners on the Autistic Spectrum, including those with complex needs.

-The school admits up to fifty students across both sites complemented by a large qualified experienced staff team.
-This high ratio of qualified staff to student and our unique approach is what we believe to be our strength and the main reason for our success with students who have struggled in other academic environments.
+The school admits up to fifty students across both sites complimented by a large qualified experienced staff team.
+This high ratio of qualified staff to student and our use of a range of therapies within our behaviour management and close working with our Occupational Therapist and Salt, is what we believe to be our strength and the main reason for our success with students who have struggled in other academic environments.

-Headstart School uses innovative methods of teaching across a wide range of subjects with an emphasis on outdoor learning enabling students to identify and work to their own potential with enthusiasm, in a safe and happy learning environment.
+Headstart School uses innovative methods of teaching across a wide range of subjects with an emphasis on outdoor learning,thus enabling students to identify and work to their own potential with enthusiasm, in a safe and happy learning environment.

 We believe that it is important that students follow a broad, balanced and coherent curriculum and one that is relevant to every child's individual needs, abilities and learning style.

 The curriculum provided at Headstart School is part of the range of strategies used to raise the expectations and aspirations of pupils.

 Alongside the delivery of an academic core, our unique learning environment set in the East Sussex countryside, gives our students immediate access to learning in the outdoors which supports the development of student confidence and self esteem.

 Forest School and Land Based Provision onsite, provides opportunities for our students to gain a wealth of knowledge, skills and empathy, that very few schools can offer and helps develop independence and learning for life in the real world.

 Safeguarding is the action that is taken to promote the welfare of children and protect them from harm.